- Paul Solet

 - Release Date

 After two failed pregnancies and three years of trying to conceive with her husband, Madeline Matheson (Jordan Ladd) has tried everything to become pregnant.
-Finally her wish has come true.
+Finally, her wish has come true.
 She practices alternative medicine, so while she takes meticulous care of her unborn child, she also refuses to visit a hospital, despite the arguments of her overprotective mother-in-law, Vivian (Gabrielle Rose).
 Madeline chooses a midwife instead, for a natural birth.
-She has a limitless love for her child, enough to will the still-born baby girl out of death and eagerly nourish its growing bloodlust.
+She has limitless love for her child, enough to will the still-born baby girl out of death and eagerly nourish its growing bloodlust.

-First time director Paul Solet wrote Grace without a hint of campy horror-movie flair.
+First-time director Paul Solet wrote Grace without a hint of campy horror-movie flair.
 His film takes itself seriously, and it’s all the more horrific for its dedication.
-Shot with a next-to-nothing budget, the result moves slow, looks grainy, but makes wonderful use of its minimalism.
+Shot with a next-to-nothing budget, the result moves slowly, looks grainy, but makes wonderful use of its minimalism.
 It’s about the powerful drive of motherly love and how easily a concerned parent can become an obsessed fanatic.
 The characters are described using subtle dialogue and Solet’s observant camera, and through a rather terrifying psychological progression—or perhaps breakdown is a better word—bodily horror develops as the story does, never resorting to over-the-top shocks to jolt the audience.

 Consider the first scene, which depicts the baby’s conception.
 It’s an emotionless moment where Madeline stares off, waiting for her husband to finish so she can curl into a fertilization pose.
 Eight months later when her husband dies in a car accident, so does the baby, but Madeline refuses to let anyone remove the child from her womb.
 During her eventual birth, everyone chalks up the baby’s unexpected life to a miracle, hence naming her Grace.
 Madeline shuts herself off after that.
 She doesn’t believe in conventional doctors, and there’s a past personal gripe with her concerned midwife (Samantha Ferris), so she’s all alone with her undead baby.